 Steveston, British Columbia – a pleasant day excursion from Vancouver

 When my husband, daughter and I drove into the picturesque fishing village of Steveston, British Columbia, my daughter took one look at the quaint buildings and said, “I bet a lot of movies and TV shows are shot here”.
 She immediately looked that up with her phone and discovered that yes, indeed, it has often been the site for filming movies and television shows.
-Many that she had seen, including a current favourite Once Upon A Time.
-The X-Files, Supernatural, The Arrow, and DC’s Legends of Tomorrow are just a few of the other shows which have filmed scenes in Steveston.
+Shows filmed here include Once Upon A Time, The X-Files, Supernatural, The Arrow, and DC’s Legends of Tomorrow.

 Steveston, located on the southwestern shore of Richmond, 24 kilometers (15 miles) south of Vancouver, has long been known for its commercial fishing.
 At the turn of the twentieth century it was the busiest fishing port in the world and had fifteen canneries.
 Today there are no canneries operating, but Steveston remains an active fishing village, home to Canada’s largest fishing fleet of more than 600 vessels.

 The Steveston of today also offers plenty of charm for the visitor – restaurants, parks, gift and antique shops, and heritage character.
 And there are opportunities to explore Steveston’s past.
 The Gulf of Georgia Cannery National Historic Site contains relics from the area’s cannery history.
 Built in 1894, it was once the largest building of its kind and the leading producer of canned salmon in British Columbia.
 Exhibits highlight the history of Canada’s West Coast fishing industry.
 The Steveston Museum displays representations of 19th century life.
 Visitors can take a self-guided tour of the buildings in the Britannia Heritage Shipyard National Historic Site, an example of the type of village which once served the fishing industry.

 After a relaxed lunch on the wharf, as we strolled through the village, my daughter pointed out landmarks she recognized from Once Upon a Time: Storybrooke Bakery, Storybrooke Pet Shelter and Mr. Gold’s Pawnshop.